AnnieCannons/js-commands-and-console/README.md

 ### Alerts

-1. In your JS file, write `alert(“Hello, World!”);`
+1.In your JS file, write alert(“Hello, World!”);
-2. Refresh the page in the browser - what happens?
+Refresh the page in the browser - what happens?
-3. What are some real-life alerts you have seen?
+What are some real-life alerts you have seen?
-4. Write another alert that copies one you might see on a website.
+Write another alert that copies one you might see on a website.
-5. What happens to the first alert?
+What happens to the first alert?
 (You can comment them out if they get annoying.)

 ### Prompts (And Declaring Your First Variable!)